CS107-off-piste/cs107-FinalProject/docs/milestone2.md

         - `void setval(T val)`: Setter function of `v`
         - `void setval(T dval)`: Setter function of `dv`

         - Operator overloading.
-Support unary and binary operation:
+Support unary and binary operations on `AutoDiff` objects:
             - Unary operators: power(^), sin, cos, tan, exp.
             - Binary operators: addition(+), subtraction(-), multiply(*), divide(/), +=, -=, *=, /=.
             *P.S.
 The binary operator are **only** between `AutoDiff` object for this milestone)*

 - The functions above are described in further detail via code comments in `OffPiste.cpp` and `.hpp`, as well as in the Doxygen documentation available at `docs/doxygen/html`.
+An example of using the autodiff operators is included in `../example_usage`.

 - As set out in a previous milestone document, we intend to implement reverse mode and so, going forward, we will need to store a graph of operations.
 Our intended class structure for this remains as set out in that previous milestone document.

 - **What external dependencies you rely on?**
-    - We do not use any external dependencies.
+    - We do not use any external dependencies in our source code.
 However, we do use the c standard libraries such as `cmath` for computing the value of some functions, e.g. sin, cos, exp.
+    - We use some external dependencies outside of our `c++` source code, such as `doxygen` for documentation generation, and `clang-format` for code formatting.

 ## Future Features